git-onepixel/eslint-config-react-recommend/README.md

 }

 ```
+Now, eslint will automatically fixs code format when you save code.

 However, eslint can only handle `.js` and `.jsx` files.
-If you want to format `.html`, `.css`, `.less` and `.json` files when you save them, you need to do the following things：
+If you want to format `.html`, `.css`, `.less` and `.json` files when you save them, you need to do the following things:

-First, install the vscode plugin `prettier` and modify the `settings.json` file as below:
+- Install the vscode plugin `prettier` and modify the `settings.json` file as below.

 ```json
 {